kinant/ios-nanodegree-OnTheMap/README.md

 8. On Posting View, once URL and location have been selected, tap the Checkmark icon to post location.
 9. On Student Locations Table View, tap a row to open the student’s URL
 10. On Distance Table View, tap a row to zoom into that student’s location

+# Notes
+1. I decided to call the location struct OTMStudentLocation.
+I use another strut, called OTMStudentInformation, to store data about the user.